 Remove a virtual machine (VM) volume to permanently delete it from the everRun system.
-(You can also detach a volume from the VM but keep it for future use, as described in "Detaching a Volume from a Virtual Machine" on page 212.)
+(You can also detach a volume from the VM but keep it for future use, as described in "Detaching a Volume from a Virtual Machine" on page 237.)

-Not i If you remove a volume, and you also want to remove its volume container to reclaim space in the storage group, you must remove any volume snapshots stored in the volume container; otherwise, the container remains on the system.
-To remove a VM snapshot and all of its associated volume snapshots, see "Removing a Snapshot" on page 232.
-When all volume and volume snapshot contents have been removed from a volume container, the system automatically removes the container from the system, which frees up space in the storage group.
-You cannot remove a volume that is attached to a VM if the VM is protected with Disaster Recovery.
-If necessary, you can unprotect the VM, remove the volume, and then protect the VM again.
+- If you remove a volume, and you also want to remove its volume container to reclaim space in the storage group, you must remove any volume snapshots stored in the volume container; otherwise, the container remains on the system.
+To remove a VM snapshot and all of its associated volume snapshots, see "Removing a Snapshot" on page 262. - When all volume and volume snapshot contents have been removed from a volume container, the system automatically removes the container from the system, which frees up space in the storage group.